lyonenergyfutures/lyonenergyfutures-website/content/blog/2022-10-20-triggernometry-climate-activism-is-religion.md

 ### The illusion of technology -- the dependence on energy

-As you can see from fig. 1 above, contrary to Marin's claims about technology, it hasn't actually increased the volume of discoverable, affordable oil.
+As you can see from Fig. 1 above, contrary to Marian's claims about technology, it hasn't actually increased the volume of discoverable, affordable oil.
 Since the peak of discovery of affordable oil in 1969, we’ve invented all sorts of disruptive technologies that should have revolutionised the discovery of affordable oil: the miniaturisation of electronics and the ability to send sensors down hostile well bores; the ability to visualise and model the subsurface with supercomputers; the ability to acquire geophysical data over the whole surface of the earth from low earth orbit; the development of novel materials, etc. And it’s made barely noticeable difference to the discovery decline rate.
 Replacement volumes in 2021 were the lowest in 80 years, and oil companies now have around 15 years of oil volumes left. [^rystad]

-But that's not the core problem with Marin's theory.
+But that's not the core problem with Marian's theory.

 It's repeated to the point of platitude: "Humans can solve any problem".
 That statement misses the essential qualification: "_Given a sufficient amount of excess energy_, humans can solve any problem".
 As if to illustrate his claim, Marin quotes neoclassical economist Thomas Sowell: [^sowell]

 > The cavemen had the same natural resources at their disposal as we have today, and the difference between their standard of living and ours is a difference between the knowledge they could bring to bear on those resources and the knowledge used today.

- Well, no. What the cavemen had at their disposal, and the difference between their standard of living and ours, was the possibility of 10,000 years of energy transitions to successively more dense fuel types (wood -> charcoal -> coal -> oil/gas -> nuclear) and, at each stage, large quantities of the fuel currently in use with which to build out the next, higher density energy system.
+ Well, no. What the cavemen had at their disposal, and the difference between their standard of living and ours now, was the possibility of 10,000 years of energy transitions to successively more dense fuel types (wood -> charcoal -> coal -> oil/gas -> nuclear) and, at each stage, large quantities of the fuel currently in use with which to build out the next, higher density energy system.

  We've got so used to this arrangement that we're unaware of it, much as fish are presumably unaware of the water they are born and die in.